Reach (mission & compassion projects)

 New beginnings takes the form of a weekly tea party where women new to Sheffield and unfamiliar with British language, customs and Henderson’s Relish can meet friendly faces.
 This is our response to the command of Scripture to ease the plight of those in need of refuge.
 God says he, ‘loves the foreigner residing among you’.
 (Deuteronomy 10:18)

-Providing practical help for the ignored, hungry and marginalised in Sheffield.
+Providing practical help for people who hungry in Sheffield.

-Our hope is to work alongside other Sheffield based organisations to help people who are homeless in obedience to God’s command, ‘share your food with the hungry, and give shelter to the homeless.’
+Our hope is to work alongside other Sheffield based organisations to help people who are hungry in obedience to God’s command, ‘share your food with the hungry.’
 (Isaiah 58:7)